coq/coq/doc/sphinx/proof-engine/ltac.rst

 tactics as well as tactics defined in |Ltac| and their inner invocations.
 The primary use is the development of complex tactics, which can sometimes be so slow as to impede interactive usage.
-The reasons for the performence degradation can be intricate, like a slowly performing |Ltac| match or a sub-tactic whose performance only degrades in certain situations.
+The reasons for the performance degradation can be intricate, like a slowly performing |Ltac| match or a sub-tactic whose performance only degrades in certain situations.
 The profiler generates a call tree and indicates the time spent in a tactic depending on its calling context.
 Thus